schlunsen/claude-control-terminal/docs/IMPLEMENTATION_COMPLETE.md

 ## Summary

-Successfully implemented a modern, hip Terminal User Interface (TUI) for the go-claude-templates CLI tool using the Bubble Tea framework.
+Successfully implemented a modern, hip Terminal User Interface (TUI) for the claude-control-terminal CLI tool using the Bubble Tea framework.
 The TUI provides an intuitive, interactive way to browse and install components while maintaining full backward compatibility with the existing CLI flag interface.

 ## What Was Implemented